A Complete List of the Best Selenium Tutorials to Learn and Master Selenium From Scratch:

 Selenium supports a broad range of browsers, technologies, and platforms.

-Selenium is not just a single tool or a utility, its rather a package of several testing tools, hence it is referred as a Suite.
-Each of these tools is designed to cater different testing and test environment requirements.
+Selenium is not just a single tool or a utility, its rather a package of several testing tools, hence it is referred to as a Suite.
+Each of these tools is designed to cater to different testing and test environment requirements.

 The suite package constitutes of the following set of tools:

 - Selenium Integrated Development Environment (IDE)